FlameWolf/LoadDirectMessages/README.md

 3. Replace the string `<<CONVERSATION-ID-GOES-HERE>>` with the ID of the conversation that you want to archive.
 (See [this guide by @Mincka](https://github.com/Mincka/DMArchiver#how-to-get-a-conversation_id) to find out how to get the conversation ID.)
 4. Press `Enter` and the script will start archiving the messages in your DM conversation.

 *(The script will stop executing when it gets to the very first message in the conversation.
 Each time the script reads a batch of messages, you will get an error message saying `SyntaxError: unexpected token: ':'` (or something else similar, depending on your browser) which can be ignored.
-It indicates that the function is working properly.
-You'll know that the job is complete when the error messages stop.)*
+It indicates that the script is working properly.)*

 5. Once the task is complete, you will be prompted to save the output file to your desired location.
 Click **Save**.
 6. You can use **Transform-DM-Conversation-XML.xsl** to transform the output XML file into HTML format for presentation.
 See **Sample-DM-Conversation-XML.xml** for an example.